DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 (6) A continuing education program that is not approved by the board under subrules (1)

-submitting an application to the department.
-The application must be received not less
+an application to the department.
+The application must be received not less than 90

-than 90 calendar days before the program presentation.
-An application received less than
+calendar days before the program presentation.
+The department shall deny an application

-90 days before the program presentation will be denied as untimely.
+received less than 90 calendar days before the program presentation as untimely.

 (7) An application for approval of a continuing education program must include all the